dilermando-lima/supervised-running-api/README.md

   String result = new RunSupervised<String>()
           // set up running implementation
           .setRunning(() -> "value from parallel process" )
-          // running in a parallel managed single thread .run()
+          // running in a parallel managed single thread waiting running end or all retries .run()
-          .getResult();
+          // result will be availabled after all retries .getResult();

 ```